prascle/CloudComPy/sphinxDoc/userEntities.rst

 scalar fields
 ~~~~~~~~~~~~~

-when a scalar field is modified with Numpy (see :ref:`ScalarField_Numpy`),
+If you wish to access or modify a scalar field with Numpy (see :ref:`ScalarField_Numpy`),
+please note that the scalar field is stored internally in CloudCompare as a single-precision array (float), with offset subtraction,
+which allows better precision without the need for a double-precision array, when the variance is small compared to the mean value.
+This is the case, for example, with GPS time in some las-formatted lidar files.
+You don't need to worry about the offset, unless you have access to the data in place, without a copy.

+When accessing the scalar field with copy, you get a numpy array of double precision, with offset automatically added.

+When accessing the scalar field without copy, you get the simple precision numpy array,
+and you have to explitely take into account the offset with :py:meth:`~.cloudComPy.ccScalarField.getOffset`.

-you must reinitialise the min and max value of the scalar field with :py:meth:`~.cloudComPy.ScalarField.computeMinAndMax`.
+After a modification, you must reinitialise the min and max value of the scalar field with :py:meth:`~.cloudComPy.ScalarField.computeMinAndMax`.

 .. include:: ../tests/test002.py
    :start-after: #---sfNumpy01-begin